x74353/KeyJerk-Reactions/README.md

 ![alt text](https://raw.githubusercontent.com/x74353/KeyJerk-Reactions/main/images/VideoMenuBarIcon.png)

 ### Known Issues/Incompatibilities
-• Incompatible with some 3rd party audio/video system extensions such as ARK/ACE from Rouge Amoeba.
+• Incompatible with some 3rd party audio/video system extensions such as ARK/ACE from Rouge Amoeba.<BR>
+• Attempting to execute the same Reaction repeatedly will not work - a delay of ~5½ seconds in-between duplicate Reactions is required.
 <BR><BR>

 # More Information